Google Conversion Modeling Explained

 Recommended Tools for Panstag Readers

-• Easier Consent Mode setup
+• Makes Consent Mode v2 setup much easier

 CookieScript or OneTrust

-• GDPR / CCPA compliance
+• Handles GDPR and CCPA consent banners

-• Granular consent control
+• Granular control over what users are allowed

 GA4 (Google Analytics 4)

-• Required for modern modeling
+• Required foundation for conversion modeling

 FAQs -Google Conversion Modeling Explained